Frequently Asked Questions

 The payment of the full Entrance Fee is required 2 weeks prior to your move in date.
 For example, if your Entrance Fee is $167,000, you will then be asked to submit a payment of $162,000 (you've already paid $5,000), and this is also forwarded to the trustee (Concentra Trust) for the project.

 A resident may terminate their lease with 90 days notice in writing to the board.
 Their entrance fee will be fully refunded after they have moved out.
-Should the resident die after occupancy is granted, the estate would then receive a refund of the entire entrance fee at the end of the month following the death of the tenant.
+Death or personal care home admission qualifies for a 30 day notification period.

 Life Lease - Non-Profit vs For-Profit Developments